Best Of15 min read

 6. SoFi — Best for Active Traders Who Want a Full Financial Ecosystem

 SoFi isn't primarily a trading app — it's a full-service fintech platform.
 You get banking, lending, investing, and crypto all under one roof.
-For traders who also want their checking account, savings, and even student loan refinancing in the same app, that integration has real practical value.
+For traders who also want their checking account and savings in the same app, that integration makes practical sense.

 The trading functionality itself is decent but not exceptional.
-You won't find deep charting tools or complex options strategies here — it's honestly more of an investing app than a pure trading app, if we're being precise about it.
-I'd say SoFi is slightly overrated as a trading platform specifically, but as an all-in-one financial tool, it makes a lot of sense for the right person.
+You won't find deep charting tools or complex options strategies here.
+It's more of an investing app than a pure trading app, if we're being honest.
+I'd say SoFi is slightly overrated as a trading platform specifically.
+But as an all-in-one financial tool?
+It makes good sense for the right person.

 Key Features: